A Quick Summary

 - Timeline for Implementation

-Simpler Recycling is a UK government-led reform designed to unify waste collection across all local authorities in England.
+The Simpler Recycling legislation is a UK government-led reform designed to unify waste collection across all local authorities in England.

 By standardising what materials are collected and how, it aims to eliminate the “postcode lottery” of recycling practices, where different councils have varying rules about what can and cannot be recycled.